lopezunwired/MVC_Splunk_REST_API/README.md

 Edit: appsettings.json
-set you localhost where your Splunk Server is running on port 8089.
+Set your localhost where your Splunk Server.
+The API runs on port 8089.
 Set your username and password to that splunk instance

 All of the relevant code is in the HomeController.cs file

 The program retrieves example log data from the Splunk server.
+This application utilizes a hosted Splunk instance, not Splunk Cloud.